 Panel 4: Grant writing (large & small/foundations/federal)

 This DR workshop is conducted once every three years under the leadership of Dr. Stephen Smith (University of Florida).
-The next workshop is scheduled to take place in April 2019.
+The next workshop is scheduled to take place at the 2019 CEC Convention and Expo.
 DR will announce the precise date for the next workshop at cecdr.org, including the application procedures and deadline.